 The role of Supo in combating terrorism is to use intelligence gathering methods to gain information about terrorist activities.
 The mission of Supo is to expose terrorist operations that occur in Finland or are launched from Finland at the earliest possible stage.

-Supo provides proactive intelligence on terrorism-related phenomena to ensure that they do not escalate.
+Supo provides proactive intelligence on terrorism-related phenomena to support state leaders’ decision-making.
 Supo also seeks to expose terrorist activities through its own operations, exchanging intelligence closely and continuously with other public authorities and international partners.

 Counterterrorism relies on collaboration between all public authorities and societal operators.
 The police remain primarily responsible for combating and preventing terrorism.